djeada/Statistics-Notes/notes/time_series/autocorrelation_function.md

 5. inspect residual ACF/PACF and squared residuals;
 6. backtest the candidates.

-Do not treat ACF/PACF cutoff rules as a proof.
-Near-unit roots, small samples, outliers, missing values, and structural changes can mimic familiar patterns.
+The cutoff rules are therefore a starting point rather than a proof.
+Near-unit roots, small samples, outliers, missing values, and structural changes can all mimic familiar patterns.

 ### Seasonal autocorrelation

-For period $s$, inspect lags $s,2s,3s$.
-A spike at lag 12 in monthly data can arise from:
+For a seasonal period $s$, inspect lags $s,2s,3s$ and the neighboring lags.
+A spike at lag 12 in monthly data can arise from several different mechanisms:

 - deterministic seasonal means;
 - seasonal AR dependence;